EricGebhart/EricGebhart.github.io/about.md

 made in 2009-2010, were heavily influenced by the art of the [Bauhaus](https://en.wikipedia.org/wiki/Bauhaus).
 Recently he has adopted another style which is lighter, and can be made almost anywhere with almost no resources.
-Unfortunately they are very difficult to photograph, stayed tuned for additions to the portfolio on this site.
+Unfortunately they are very difficult to photograph, stay tuned for additions to the portfolio on this site.
+It has been years now, I still don´t know how to photograph them.

 <!-- a *blog* that is suitable for both prose and technical documentation, a *portfolio* to showcase your projects, and a beautiful *resume* template that looks amazing on the web and in print. -->